 For the larvae, this is freaking fantastic, more plant tissue to eat!
 Once the larvae pupate and become an adult, the wasp makes its exit out of the gall through a teeny tiny hole.

-Fall is the perfect time to look for galls because they are at their peak in color, size, and coolness.
 While searching for galls it’s an easy way to find other small insects perusing the leaves, and appreciate leaves in general.
-Additionally the fall in Northern California can be a bit of a slump in finding new species to you, so its time to get creative and go a gall huntin’ folks!
+Additionally the fall in Northern California can be a bit of a slump in finding new plant species, at least for us, so it’s time to get creative and go a gall huntin’ folks!
 Yeehaw!

 More beautiful galls all found in the South Bay in September/October of 2020